 A bunion is a bump on the outside of your big toe.
 Symptoms include pain, inflammation and redness, burning and sometimes numbness.
 Bunions may also cause calluses, sores or ingrown toenails.
 Bunions actually indicate a change in the bone structure of your foot, meaning your big toe is leaning toward your second toe.
 Bunions are typically inherited through genetics, but they are made worse by wearing tight shoes.

 In terms of diagnosis, bunions are hard to miss.
 However, a doctor can use his x-ray vision to assess your specific condition.
 The pain can be eased in several ways, including changing your footwear, using a padded cushion to protect the bunion, taking medications, icing your feet, undergoing injection therapy or using Orthotics.
 Sometimes, surgery is needed to correct the foot.

 Your feet stink when bacteria grow on your feet.
 This can happen in all kinds of shoes, especially if you don't wear socks.
 For some people, the smell is especially bad.
 This is because an especially noxious bacteria, called Micrococcus sedentarius, produces sulfur on their feet.

 To get rid of foot odors, try reducing sweat.
-You can pour a powder like Gold Bond into your shoes to soak up extra moisture.
-You could also spray your feet with a spray like Odor Eaters.
+You can pour a powder into your shoes to soak up extra moisture.
+You could also spray your feet with a spray.
 And don't be afraid to wash those bad boys a few times per day!